top of page

 2017: Posthumously inducted into the Wake County Public School System's Hall of Fame

-Refusing to become one of those who forget, we are reminded, that we are standing, marching, kneeling and existing by the grace and will of the Merciful Creator and to give true obeisance to HIM, is to NOT forget the warriors of the past, and the Elders of today.
+Choosing not to be among those who forget, we recognize that our standing, marching, kneeling, and living are all made possible by the grace and will of the Merciful Creator.
+To truly honor Him means we must remember the warriors of the past and the Elders of today.

 bottom of page